Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-A wealth of low-dimensional physical phenomena and related models can be accurately tested using atomically-thin layers of van der Waals materials.
-These materials offer unique opportunities to investigate truly two-dimensional physics, without being hindered by issues associated with dangling bonds, buffer layers and surface roughness~\cite{Novoselov2016}.
-In particular, it is now clear that interfacial coupling may strongly alter the electronic, vibrational and optical response of individual two-dimensional layers~\cite{Hong2014,Rivera2015,Pospischil2013,Raja2017,Moczko2025}.
+\textbf{Introduction --} A wealth of low-dimensional physical phenomena and related models can be quantitatively tested using atomically-thin layers of van der Waals materials.
+These materials enable investigations of truly two-dimensional (2D) physics, without being hindered by issues associated with dangling bonds, buffer layers and surface roughness~\cite{Novoselov2016}.
+In particular, it is now clear that interfacial coupling may strongly alter the electronic, vibrational and optical response of coupled layers~\cite{Hong2014,Rivera2015,Pospischil2013,Raja2017,Moczko2025}.
 Interlayer (spatially-indirect) excited states may form on ultrafast timescales upon photoexcitation in heterobilayers of transition dichalcogenides (TMD)~\cite{Hong2014,Rivera2015,Kozawa2016}.
 Correlated electronic phases emerge in twisted layers of graphene~\cite{Cao2018}, as well as in twisted TMD homo- or hetero-bilayers~\cite{Wilson2021}.
-Coupled layers also offer a model system to investigate the role of dielectric screening~\cite{Raja2017,Raja2019,Moczko2025,Gerber2018} as well as charge and energy transfer in a layered donor-acceptor system separated by a sub-nm van der Waals gap.
-Several experimental observations of ultrafast interlayer charge and/or energy transfer have been reported using a variety of time-resolved (TR) experimental techniques such as transient absorption spectroscopy~\cite{He2014,Zhou2021}, TR photocurrent spectroscopy~\cite{Massicotte2016}, TR photoluminescence (TRPL) spectroscopy~\cite{Kozawa2016,Froehlicher2018,Lorchat2020}, TR Raman spectroscopy~\cite{Ferrante2022} TR angle-resolved photo-emission spectroscopy (TR-ARPES)~\cite{Aeschlimann2020,Krause2021,Dong2023}, key questions remain open regarding the microscopic transfer mechanisms at play, specifically the range of the interactions, the associated timescales and the different behaviors between bright excitons (with near-zero center of mass momentum), hot excitons (optically inactive, with finite center of mass momentum) and charge carriers.
+Coupled layers also offer a model system to investigate the role of dielectric screening~\cite{Raja2017,Raja2019,Gerber2018,Tebbe2023,Moczko2025} as well as charge and energy transfer in a layered donor-acceptor system separated by a sub-nm van der Waals gap.
+Recently, ultrafast interlayer charge and/or energy transfer phenomena has been reported using a variety of time-resolved (TR) experimental techniques such as transient absorption spectroscopy~\cite{He2014,Zhou2021}, TR photocurrent spectroscopy~\cite{Massicotte2016}, TR photoluminescence (TRPL) spectroscopy~\cite{Kozawa2016,Froehlicher2018,Lorchat2020}, TR Raman spectroscopy~\cite{Ferrante2022} TR angle-resolved photo-emission spectroscopy (TR-ARPES)~\cite{Aeschlimann2020,Krause2021,Dong2023}.
+However, fundamental questions remain open regarding the microscopic transfer mechanisms at play, specifically the range of the interactions, the associated timescales and the different behaviors between bright excitons (with near-zero center of mass momentum), hot excitons (optically inactive, with finite center of mass momentum) and charge carriers.

 On the theoretical side, it becomes challenging and often speculative to address quantitatively the charge and energy transfer rates in the limit of sub-nanometer separation between coupled layers, where orbital overlap prevail~\cite{Koppens2011,Selig2019,Dong2023}.
 It is thus important to scrutinize the specific case of tightly coupled TMD and graphene layers in order to get an accurate estimation of the transfer time as well as clear insights into the transfer mechanism.